 Ground beef- You will need some ground beef for this recipe.
 I usually use about ¾ cups of ground meat when I'm trying to Save Money by Stretching Meat, but you can easily add in up to 2 pounds if you want it really meaty.

-Mixed chili beans- Adding in mixed chili beans will give us a nice variety of beans and added flavor thanks to the liquid in the cans.
+Mixed chili beans- Adding in mixed chili beans (undrained) will give us a nice variety of beans and added flavor thanks to the liquid in the cans.

 Chili powder- For added flavor, add in some chili powder.
 You can add in more or add in a packet of chili seasoning blend instead.
+If you don't have chili powder, some DIY Taco Seasoning will work in a pinch!

 Garlic- Everything is better with a little garlic.
-Adding in garlic will give us a more aromatic dish, but my husband says you can easily double or triple the garlic here.
+Adding in minced garlic will give us a more aromatic dish, but my husband says you can easily double or triple the garlic here.

 Tomato soup- You will need a few small cans or one large can of condensed tomato soup.
 The brand doesn't matter.
 This is the base of the recipe and it will give us a really creamy broth.

-For specific quantities, see the recipe card below.
+For specific ingredients and measurements, please see the recipe card below.

 🧾 Substitutions

 Beans.
 If desired, you can use (3) 15-ounce sized cans of any beans.
-Black beans, navy beans, kidney beans, etc. Drain the beans before use.
+Black beans, navy beans, kidney beans, etc. Drain these beans before use.
 You may wish to add in a little water (about 1 cup) and some additional seasonings to the chili to make up for the loss of liquid and flavor.

 Ground beef.
 You can swap out the ground beef for ground turkey, chicken, or pork sausage, depending on what you have on hand or would prefer.
 Spicy Italian sausage works great for a nice kick of heat!